nazoadiego/blog-arukeyo/README.md

 Here's why I decided to create it:

-- I wanted to learn a project where the content and the code were separate, so that both can be updated and expanded upon on without interfering with each other.
+- I wanted to learn a project where the content (possibly made by non-programmers) and the code were separate, so that both can be updated and expanded upon on without interfering with each other.
 - I wanted to publish my articles directly from Markdown (which I LOVE).
 - Because it's nice to have a corner in the internet where I can share my thoughts and things I like.
 - To have a place where I can apply what I learn about accesibility, performance and SEO.

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 - NextJS
 - React